Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

-We are working with other Lancashire authorities to secure a new devolution deal for Lancashire, but we are also getting on with working with other anchor institutions on supporting our local business base, improving productivity and jobs growth and localising spend and strengthening local supply chains.
+We are working with other Lancashire authorities to secure a new devolution deal for Lancashire, but we are also getting on with working with other anchor institutions on encouraging our local business base to improve productivity and jobs growth and strengthen supply chains.

 Preston is a strategic transport hub, located at the lowest bridging point of the River Ribble and at the crossing point of the main north-south and east-west road and rail links in the North West.

 In the 19th century it became a key pivot for much of the Lancashire textile trade and then, as that succumbed to competition from the far East, it reinvented itself by the 1990s as the predominant location for the UK jeans industry.